Bigmancozmo-Software/BMC-Engine/README.md

 Go to the repository page (you should already be here) and click the green "Code" button.
 Then, click "Download ZIP."
 Once the file is downloaded, simply just extract the zip.

 ### 4a.
 Compile with Command Prompt
-Open a new **Command Prompt/terminal** window in the source code directory.<br/>Then, run the following command:<br/>`cmake -S . -B build && cmake --build build --config Release --target BMC-ENGINE`<br/>This should generate a folder called **build**.
+Open a new **Command Prompt/terminal** window in the source code directory.<br/>Then, run the following command:<br/>`cmake -S . -B build && cmake --build build --config RelWithDebInfo --target BMC-ENGINE`<br/>This should generate a folder called **build**.
 Go to `build/BMC-ENGINE/Release`.
 BMC Engine is compiled!

 ### 4b.
 Compile with Visual Studio
 Open up **Visual Studio** and select `Open a local folder`.
 Then, select the source code folder.
 If done correctly, Visual Studio **should** recognize it as a CMake project, and allow you to write code and build the engine from there.